MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/reporting-info.md

 - **Signed Up Attendees Count**   How many customers booked a group booking service.
 This will be always be one for a single booking service.
 - **Text Notifications Enabled**   Whether customers can receive SMS text related notifications.
 - **Custom Fields**   All the questions and answers related to a single booking are combined in this field.
-- **Booking Id**   To uniquely identify a booking.
-This is helpful to identify the same bookings of a group service.
+- **Booking Id**   This is helpful to identify the same bookings of a group service.